Online and quasi-online colorings of wedges and intervals: Online coloring wedges and intervals

 \subsection{Online coloring intervals}

 This section deals with the following {\em interval coloring problem}.
-Given a finite family of intervals on the real line, we want to online color them with $c$ colors such that throughout the process if a point is covered by at least $k$ intervals, then not all of these intervals have the same color.
+Given a finite family of intervals on the real line, we want to color them online with $c$ colors such that throughout the process if a point is covered by at least $k$ intervals, then not all of these intervals have the same color.

-\begin{proposition} The interval coloring problem is equivalent to a restricted case of the point wrt. wedges coloring problem, where we care only about the wedges with apex on the line $L$ defined by $y=-x$. \end{proposition}
+\begin{proposition} The (online, quasi-online, semi-online) interval coloring problem is equivalent to a restricted case of the problem of $k$-properly (online, quasi-online, semi-online) coloring points with respect to wedges, where we consider only wedges whose apex is on the diagonal line (defined by $y=-x$). \end{proposition}

-\begin{proof} Consider the natural bijection of the real line and $L$.
-Associate to every point $p$ of $L$ the wedge with apex $p$ and associate with every interval $I=(x_1,-x_1),(x_2,-x_2)$ of $L$ the point $(x_1,-x_2)$.
+\begin{proof} Associate to every point $p$ of the diagonal the wedge with apex $p$ and associate with every interval $I=((x_1,-x_1),(x_2,-x_2))$ of the diagonal line the point $(x_1,-x_2)$.
 It is easy to see that $p\in I$ if and only if the point associated to $I$ is contained in the wedge associated to $p$. \end{proof}

-\begin{corollary} Any upper bound on the number of colors necessary to (online) color wedges in the plane is also an upper bound for the number of colors necessary to (online) color intervals in $\mathbb{R}$. \end{corollary}
+\begin{corollary} Any upper bound on the number of colors necessary to (online, quasi-online, semi-online) color wedges in the plane is also an upper bound for the number of colors necessary to (online, quasi-online, semi-online) color intervals in $\mathbb{R}$. \end{corollary}

-Also the lower bounds of Theorem \ref{wedgevector} and of Proposition \ref{3color} follow for intervals easily by either repeating the proofs for intervals or by Observation \ref{wedgeintervalobs}:
+Also the lower bounds of Theorem \ref{thm:noonline} and of Theorem \ref{3color} follow for intervals easily by either repeating the proofs for intervals or by the following observation.

-\begin{observation} The proofs of Theorem \ref{wedgevector} and of the first part of Proposition \ref{3color} can be easily modified such that all the relevant wedges have their apex on the line $y=-x$. \end{observation}
+\begin{observation} The proofs of Theorem \ref{thm:noonline} and of the first part of Theorem \ref{3color} can be easily modified such that all the relevant wedges have their apex on the diagonal line. \end{observation}

 In particular, we have the following.